SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 After spending time above Caffe Malvina and then in the historic Casa Fugazi building, the Museo Italo Americano moved to Building C in the Fort Mason Center.

-This Italian American Museum in San Francisco is home to a small permanent collection.
-They also host several traveling exhibits each year as well.
-You can also take Italian language courses, see a film, attend a lecture or a special event.
-In addition, they also offer guided tours of Italy.
+This Italian American Museum in San Francisco is home to a small permanent collection and hosts several traveling exhibits each year.
+You can also take Italian language courses, see a film, or attend a lecture or special event.
+In addition, they offer guided tours of Italy.

 Disclaimer: I receive a small commission from some of the links on this page.

-They are open from Tuesdays to Saturdays from 12 noon to 4 pm.
-Sundays they are open from 10 am to 2 pm.
+They are open Tuesday to Friday from 12 noon to 4 pm.
+Saturdays and Sundays they are open from 10 am to 2 pm.
 Mondays by appointment only.

 One of their other famous pieces is by John Grillo.
 He completed this watercolor on paper in 1948.